GabWithoutE/3d-viewer-component-prototype/README.md

 This project is a prototype for a 3d viewer, similar to the ones found on the product pages on Apple's website.
 The core of this project is a component that displays different images based on the scroll position.

+Notably, there's also an implementation of a custom hook that preloads the image resources, such that images needed in the viewer can be displayed without repeated network calls.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Instructions